 Consumer companies are not only focusing on innovation to enhance their patent portfolios but are also making strategic investments in cloud.
 These investments aim to secure lucrative deals with partners and position themselves at the forefront of industry advancements.
 Some of the recent deals underscore the importance of cloud in the consumer industry.

-In Q3 2023, the number of cloud-related deals in the consumer industry declined by 61% compared with Q3 2022.
-On a quarterly basis, the number of deals in Q3 2023 compared to the previous quarter, remained flat.
+In Q4 2023, the number of cloud-related deals in the consumer industry declined by 68% compared with Q4 2022.
+On a quarterly basis, there was 40% drop in the number of deals in Q4 2023 compared with the previous quarter.

 Impact on hiring

-In terms of new job posting, in Q3 2023, the consumer industry experienced a 17% drop compared with the previous quarter.
-On an annual basis, job postings also declined by 21%.
-Notably, computer and mathematical occupations, with a share of 38%, emerged as the top cloud-related job roles within the consumer industry in Q3 2023, with new job postings rising by 1% quarter-on-quarter.
-Management occupations came in second with a share of 15% in Q3 2023, with new job postings dropping by 20% over the previous quarter.
-The other prominent cloud roles include business and financial operations occupations with a 4% share in Q3 2023, and office and administrative support occupations with a 3% share of new job postings.
+In terms of new job posting, in Q4 2023, the consumer industry experienced a 9% drop compared with the previous quarter.
+On an annual basis, job postings also declined by 26%.
+Notably, computer and mathematical occupations, with a share of 36%, emerged as the top cloud-related job roles within the consumer industry in Q4 2023, with new job postings drop by 19% quarter-on-quarter.
+Management occupations came in second with a share of 18% in Q4 2023, with new job postings rising by 17% over the previous quarter.
+The other prominent cloud roles include business and financial operations occupations with a 5% share in Q4 2023, and office and administrative support occupations with a 3% share of new job postings.

-PepsiCo, Scotts Miracle-Gro, Procter & Gamble, Nestle, and Unilever are among the top companies leading in cloud hiring within the consumer industry.
+British American Tobacco, PepsiCo, Haleon, Unilever, and Nestle are among the top companies leading in cloud hiring within the consumer industry.

 Countries driving adoption of cloud in consumer industry

 The US is the leading country in cloud adoption within the consumer industry, boasting the highest number of cloud-related patents, jobs, and deals.
-Meanwhile, the UK, Germany, China and India also maintain significant positions in cloud adoption within the consumer industry.
+Meanwhile, the UK, Italy, South Korea and the Czech Republic also maintain significant positions in cloud adoption within the consumer industry.

 To further understand GlobalData's analysis on cloud in the consumer industry, buy the report here.